COGS9/wi26/pages/final-project/part-two-video.md

 permalink: /final-group-project/part-two-video
 ---

-# Final Project Part 2 Video Submission
+# Group Project Checkpoint 2 - Video Submission

 ## Instructions

 Your team will create a **7-10 minute video presentation** explaining your data science project.
 This video serves as the culmination of your work and should professionally showcase your analysis, findings, and collaborative efforts.

 ### Video Requirements:
-- **Length**: 7-10 minutes (videos significantly shorter or longer may lose points)
+- **Length**: 7-10 minutes with slides (videos significantly shorter or longer may lose points)
 - **Participation**: Each team member must speak for at least 1 minute
 - **Content Coverage**: Your video must address all major components of your project:
   - Research question and hypothesis